florentgiovannone/SEB-Project-3-front-end/README.md

 ## Description
 ### Technical requirement

-Work in a team, using git to code collaboratively.
+Work in a team, using Git to code collaboratively.
-Build a full-stack application by making your own backend and your own front-end Use an Express API with mongoose to serve your data from a Mongo database Consume your API with a separate front-end built with React Be a complete product which most likely means multiple relationships and CRUD functionality for at least a couple of models Implement thoughtful user stories/wireframes that are significant enough to help you know which features are core MVP and which you can cut
+Build a full-stack application by creating your own backend and your own front-end.
+Use an Express API with Mongoose to serve your data from a MongoDB database.
+Consume your API with a separate front-end built with React.
+Create a complete product, which most likely means having multiple relationships and CRUD functionality for at least a couple of models.
+Implement thoughtful user stories and wireframes that are significant enough to help you know which features are core MVP and which you can cut.
-Have a visually impressive design to kick your portfolio up a notch and have something to wow future clients & employers.
-ALLOW time for this.
+Design a visually impressive interface to enhance your portfolio and have something to wow future clients and employers.
+Allow time for this.
-Be deployed online so it's publicly accessible.
+Deploy your application online so it is publicly accessible.

 ### main app

-We decided to work on a wine cave app where users can signup and login.
-Eache user would be able to:
+We decided to work on a wine cave app where users can sign up and log in.
+Each user will be able to:

--Create new wines
+- Create new wines
--update wine that only the user have created
+- Update wines that only the user has created
--delete wines that only the user have created
+- Delete wines that only the user has created
--Update account details
+- Update account details
--Change password
+- Change password
--look for other users
+- Look for other users
--Se other users profils and caves
+- See other users' profiles and caves

 ## Deployement